evennia/evennia/docs/source/Coding/Quirks.md

 distributions (notably Ubuntu 16.04 LTS).
 Zope is a dependency of Twisted.
 The error manifests in the server not starting with an error that `zope.interface` is not found even though `pip list` shows it's installed.
 The reason is a missing empty `__init__.py` file at the root of the zope package.
-If the virtualenv is named "evenv" as suggested in the [Getting Started](../Setup/Getting-Started) instructions, use the following command to fix it:
+If the virtualenv is named "evenv" as suggested in the [Setup Quickstart](../Setup/Setup-Quickstart) instructions, use the following command to fix it:

     ```shell